 Create clear learning outcomes before doing anything else.
 They should say what the learner will be able to DO as a result of your session.
-Offer these to your students as a guarantee of how the session will benefit them.
+State these aloud and upfront to your students.
+This helps guarantee how the session will benefit them.

-As you know, the outcome should sound something like: “By the end of this session, you’ll be able to (VERB)…”
+Each outcome should sound something like: “By the end of this session, you’ll be able to (VERB)…” Only use verbs that you could see or hear when the learner does them.
+You can use these to test for knowledge at the end of class.

 Examples: